 September is National Recovery Month, a time to observe the importance of substance abuse treatment and mental health services.
 Organizers hope to raise awareness about treatment programs available to those struggling with addiction or mental health problems.
 They also encourage those who have successfully completed treatment to celebrate their accomplishments.

-If you've completed alcohol or drug rehab in Wilmington then you have reason to celebrate.
+If you've completed alcohol or drug rehab in Charlotte then you have reason to celebrate.
 Taking the step to break free of addiction was probably one of the hardest things you’ve ever done in your life.
 You should take the time to celebrate what you’ve accomplished.
 This type of positive reinforcement of your choice to remain sober will help you build confidence in yourself that you can pull from when you have bad days.
 Celebrating your sobriety will show you how far you’ve come and encourage you to keep moving forward.

 Check out These Five Ways to Celebrate Your Sobriety